top of page

 Book an Assessment

-If you’re experiencing heel pain or persistent Achilles tightness, our team at OsteoMed can assess your movement patterns and guide you toward the most appropriate care pathway.
+If you are experiencing heel pain, morning Achilles stiffness, calf tightness, or discomfort with running, jumping, stairs, or walking, our team at OsteoMed can assess your movement patterns and guide you toward the most appropriate care pathway.

-Whether your symptoms developed from running, gym training, or daily activity, we provide a comprehensive evaluation and collaborative treatment approach.
+Whether your symptoms developed from running, gym training, sport, work demands, or daily activity, we provide a comprehensive evaluation and collaborative treatment approach to support recovery, mobility, and return to activity.

 Book Initial Appointment